 Photo credits: CFIA, Arborjet, and USDA Forest Service

-- Grey or tan mats of fungus under the bark of infected or dying trees.
+- Grey or tan mats of fungus under the bark of an infected tree.

 - Don’t Move Firewood!
 Buy where you burn it or buy certified heat-treated firewood.
 Check with parks or campgrounds before you go for rules about firewood.

-- Refrain from cutting, pruning, harvesting or injuring oak trees on your property between April 1 and July 31.
+- Refrain from cutting, pruning, harvesting or injuring oak trees on your property between March until October.